alphagov-mirror/verify-terraform-provider-aws/website/docs/r/cognito_user_pool.markdown

   * `require_numbers` (Optional) - Whether you have required users to use at least one number in their password.
   * `require_symbols` (Optional) - Whether you have required users to use at least one symbol in their password.
   * `require_uppercase` (Optional) - Whether you have required users to use at least one uppercase letter in their password.
+  * `temporary_password_validity_days` (Optional) - The user account expiration limit, in days, after which the account is no longer usable.

 #### Schema Attributes